drtchops/Archipelago/worlds/astalon/docs/setup_en.md

 - [Astalon: Tears of the Earth](https://store.steampowered.com/app/1046400/Astalon_Tears_of_the_Earth/)
 - [BepInEx IL2CPP v6 x86](https://builds.bepinex.dev/projects/bepinex_be)
+  - It must be the x86 version, the x64 version won't work
   - Currently you must use the bleeding edge release of v6 since the stable version does not support IL2CPP.
 A direct download for the version tested against can be found [here](https://builds.bepinex.dev/projects/bepinex_be/688/BepInEx-Unity.IL2CPP-win-x86-6.0.0-be.688%2B4901521.zip).
 - [Archipelago Mod for Astalon](https://github.com/drtchops/Archipelago-Astalon/releases)